NicholasBoss/vscodetips/README.md

 ## 3. [Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)

 Copilot is an AI-powered code completion tool that helps you write code faster.
 It provides suggestions for code snippets based on your context and helps you write code more efficiently.
+Copilot is free for University Students using GitHub Education.

 ## 4. [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)